FOIL-NU/sSMLM_code/hpc/README.md

 - imagej.sif: Singularity container for ImageJ containing ThunderSTORM
 - fake_zcali.yaml: Dummy z calibration file for ThunderSTORM to run astigmatism analysis

+Finally, the `imagej_scripts` directory contains the ImageJ macro scripts for running ThunderSTORM on the HPC cluster.
+It contains the following files:
+- process_0th.ijm: ImageJ macro script for processing single color images
+- process_2ddwp.ijm: ImageJ macro script for processing multi-color images with 2D DWP
+- process_3ddwp.ijm: ImageJ macro script for processing multi-color images with 3D DWP

 ## Configuration
 The `config.yaml` file contains the following fields:
 - `allocation`: input the allocation id for the HPC cluster
 - `username`: input the username for the HPC cluster

 ## Usage
-First, transfer your data to the HPC cluster, preferably to the `scratch` directory.
+First, transfer your data to the HPC cluster, preferably in a subfolder in the `scratch` directory.
+Next, copy the relevant ImageJ macro script to the same directory as the data.
+Open the ImageJ macro script and modify the roi regions for the 0th and 1st order images to match the regions in your data.

 Then, navigate to the `home` directory and run the following command:
 ```
 python generatescripts.py <foldername>
 ```